MLGIdata/seismic-alerts/README_EN.md

 # Seismic alert<a name="alerta"></a>
 The seismic alert was designed to inform the Mexican population about earthquakes in a way that is easy to understand for everyone.
 The level of alert is given by the prediction of the danger of the earthquake made by the automatic learning model.
 The recommendations on what to do during the earthquake are different for cities, towns and rural areas, so that they are really useful for the community.

 This application was made using streamlit and can be found at [this link](alertasismicamexico.streamlit.app).
+In the next video we can see how each threat level affects the colors and information on the alert.

 https://user-images.githubusercontent.com/53548707/206768374-b9a22864-963c-42a8-965d-5e96a0463f49.mp4